1. Home

 Ask for Feedback

-Following a win, people are often reluctant to request feedback from the buyer.
-It’s very important that you still do however.
 It may feel a bit self-gratifying, but feedback is the only thing that can truly help you to improve.
 If you don’t ask for feedback, you’ll make improvement much harder for yourself.

 Ignoring Feedback

 Win or lose, bid feedback is of the utmost importance in ensuring future improvement.
-Of course it may seem that feedback is more important in the case of a loss, but this couldn’t be further from the truth.
+Of course, it may seem that feedback is more important in the case of a loss, but this couldn’t be further from the truth.

 It is rare, though not unheard of for a bid to win with a 100% score.
 There is always therefore some room for improvement.
 It is important not to cast your feedback aside following a win but to pay close attention to it.